 Combined Years of College Counseling Experience on Staff

-The international branding of U.S. colleges, a loss of regionalism, and the availability of access to information about higher education have all contributed to rising numbers of applications, and thus, greater selectivity at many colleges.
+The international branding of U.S. colleges, a loss of regionalism, and the availability of access to information about higher education have all contributed to rising numbers of applications and, thus, greater selectivity at many colleges.
 That being said, with more than 3,500 colleges in the U.S., every student who carefully does his or her research can expect to attend a college that is a good fit for his or her interests and abilities.
-View our current matriculation list here.

-CA students are excited by learning and thus select classes which genuinely interest them.
+CA students are excited by learning and thus select classes that genuinely interest them.
 Yes, final grades matter, but admissions counselors are also interested in the story behind these grades, and appreciate the authentic and individual paths CA students chart through the school.
-Advisors and college counselors therefore urge each student to pursue courses from a rigor perspective, and courses that will challenge each student to be at his or her best.
-Students should communicate regularly with academic advisors to ensure the most appropriate placement within each academic discipline.
+Advisors and college counselors, therefore, urge each student to pursue courses from a rigor perspective, and courses that will challenge each student to be at his or her best.
+Students will work with their academic advisors to ensure the most appropriate placement within each academic discipline.
 When evaluating students’ applications, admissions counselors value a demanding academic program while also considering a student’s background, abilities, and extracurricular commitments.

 The College Counseling Office sends letters regarding testing home to students and parents in the summers before junior and senior years.
 These letters provide students with the testing dates for the upcoming year, as well as tips for registering, which is done online at www.collegeboard.com.

-Students for whom English is a second language should also take the TOEFL (Test of English as a Foreign Language).
+Students who have not studied in an English language-based curriculum for at least four years should also take the TOEFL (Test of English as a Foreign Language).
 Any student who is unsure whether taking the TOEFL is necessary or appropriate should consult the college counseling office.
 Information can also be found at ets.org.

 There are numerous resources available to students as they prepare for standardized tests, and we strongly encourage students to develop a plan for test prep and practice.

 Colleges do not expect our students to take AP exams because Concord Academy does not offer AP classes.
-The AP curriculum is specified and standardized by the College Board, while CA’s curriculum is flexible, varied and invites in-depth investigation, hands-on learning and applied thinking.
-That being said, many CA students conclude CA courses prepared to take an AP exam or two.
-Students should speak with their teachers to determine exam readiness before registering for the AP’s.
+The AP curriculum is specified and standardized by the College Board, while CA’s curriculum is flexible, varied, and invites in-depth investigation, hands-on learning, and applied thinking.
+That being said, CA juniors are expected to sit for the AP Literature exam, and many conclude CA courses prepared to take an additional AP exam or two.
+Students should speak with their teachers to determine exam readiness before registering for the APs.
 We strongly discourage students from taking AP exams if extensive preparation will be required; students are better served by focusing on their academic coursework and earning strong grades.

 It is a good idea for student-athletes to speak with their CA coaches in the spring of junior year to discern their athletic prowess and potential for college play.
 The next step is for students to contact coaches at the colleges in which they are interested.
 This contact should continue into the senior fall; students should be sure to keep their college counselor up-to-date if they are being actively recruited.
 Do keep in mind, however, that students sometimes have their hopes raised by coaches only to find out in the end that they are not one of a coach’s top picks.
 It all comes down to how much a coach wants a particular student-athlete and what kind of relationship the coach has with the admissions office.
 If a coach tells a student that they are “on the list,” remember that it might be a very long list.